ganeti/ganeti/man/hspace.rst

 --disk *disk*
   The disk size of the instances to be placed (defaults to 100GiB).

---req-nodes *num-nodes*
+--disk-template *template*
-  The number of nodes for the instances; the default of two means mirrored instances, while passing one means plain type instances.
+  The disk template for the instance; one of the Ganeti disk templates (e.g. plain, drbd, so on) should be passed in.

 --vcpus *vcpus*
   The number of VCPUs of the instances to be placed (defaults to 1).